SystemsApproach/ops/control.rst

 Using Aether’s 5G connectivity service as an example, suppose an enterprise admin wants to change the *Quality-of-Service* for a group of mobile devices.
-Aether groups devices into a `Device-Group` abstraction where like devices may be configured together.
-This might include modifying the *Maximum Uplink Bandwidth* or *Maximum Downlink Bandwidth*, or even selecting a different *Traffic Class*.
-Similarly, imagine an operator wants to add a new *Mission-Critical* option to the existing set of *Traffic Classes* that the *Devices* can adopt.
-Without worrying about the exact syntax of the API call(s) for these operations, the Runtime Control subsystem needs to
+Aether defines a *Device Group* abstraction so that related devices can be configured together.
+The admin can then modify the *Maximum Uplink Bandwidth* or *Maximum Downlink Bandwidth*, or even select a different *Traffic Class* for the group.
+Similarly, imagine an operator wants to add a new *Mission-Critical* option to the existing set of *Traffic Classes* that devices can adopt.
+Without worrying about the exact syntax of the API call(s) for these operations, the Runtime Control subsystem needs to:

 1. Authenticate the principal wanting to perform the operation.